-Thornton earned a bachelor's degree in administration and personnel management from the University of Southern Mississippi.
-He is also a graduate of Leadership Mississippi and Emory University's Goizueta Business School's Executive Master’s program.
+He earned a bachelor's degree in administration and personnel management from the University of Southern Mississippi.
+He also graduated from Emory University's Goizueta Business School's executive master's program.